Ujhhgtg/english-homework-helper/README.md

 > [!NOTE]
 > Some configuration options are optional, however you won't be able to access advanced features if you skip them.

 Rename `local/config.json.example` to `local/config.json` and fill it in.
+The script will automatically move it to an appropraite location.

 ## 🔑 Guide: How to use LLMs for free